josenavasiv/spotify-profile-viewer-app/README.md

 ## Setup

-Unfortunately I am unable to request a quota extension that allows this app to go public.
+Unfortunately, I am unable to request a quota extension that allows this app to go public.
 However, if interested in running it locally, you would need to create a new app in the [Spotify Web API](https://developer.spotify.com/dashboard/applications) and retrieve the client id and secret.

 1. Install dependencies